 Abraham joined Watsi on February 7th, 2017.
-Four years ago, Abraham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Abraham's most recent donation traveled 8,600 miles to support Naw Dah, a 40-year-old woman from Thailand, to fund kidney stone surgery.
+Five years ago, Abraham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Abraham's most recent donation traveled 8,500 miles to support Maureen, a small-business owner and loving mom from Kenya, to fund hysterectomy surgery.

 Naw Dah is a 40-year-old woman who lives with her husband, four daughters and three sons in a refugee camp in Northern Thailand.
 Six of her children attend school in the camp, while Naw Dah looks after her youngest daughter at home.
 Due to COVID-19 travel restrictions, her husband has had difficulty finding work outside of the camp for the past few months.
 The family survives on money they receive through a food card each month from an organization called The Border Consortium.
 Since 2016, Naw Dah has suffered from frequent, painful urinary tract infections.
 After she received an x-ray at a local hospital in April 2020, she was referred for further treatment and diagnosed with kidney stones.
 She received treatment in September 2020, but at follow-up appointments, the doctor told her that she still had fragments of the kidney stone, and she returned for multiple x-rays and oral medications.
 During her most recent follow-up in August 2021, the doctor told her that the stones are now 6mm in size and scheduled her for another ureteroscopy.
 She is unable to pay for surgery and was referred our medical partner, Burma Children Medical Fund (BCMF), for assistance accessing treatment.
 On September 3rd, she will undergo a ureteroscopy and now, she needs help raising $1,500 to fund her procedure and care.
 Naw Dah shared, "I am a bit scared as I already underwent treatment twice, but I really want to get better.
 So I put my trust in God and I will go through this pain again so that I will be free from this pain in the future."